Guided Nature Experiences

-Guided hikes are available for small school groups and community organizations.
+Guided nature experiences are available for school groups and community organizations.

-Led by the park’s Education Coordinator and Master Naturalist volunteers, the hikes provide up-close lessons on a variety of topics, such as birds, pollinators, the water cycle, geology, plant identification, observing insects and spiders, ethnobotany, and Phil Hardberger Park’s dairy farm history.
+Led by the park’s Nature Educators and Master Naturalist volunteers, the hikes offer up-close lessons on a variety of topics, including birds, pollinators, the water cycle, geology, plant identification, observing insects and spiders, ethnobotany, and the history of Phil Hardberger Park’s dairy farm.

-The tours usually are to the Robert L.B.
-Tobin Land Bridge and back but can be tailored to the needs and age range of the group.
+The tours can be to the Robert L.B.
+Tobin Land Bridge and back, or tailored to the group's needs and age range.

 Starting points at either the NW Military HWY entrance or out Blanco Road entrance.